 The second reason was since I have been making bread with chickpea flour, the only bread that comes out right was my stove top flatbread.
 I knew that If I could recreate it in the oven, just a little bit thicker it would make a great sandwich bread or a square pita bread.
 Again, it worked out.
 I had french toast for the first time in years yesterday.
 This is now my all time favourite natural flour bread.
 It beats all and I will be making it for the rest of my life.

-I wanted to share it because I knew I promised that I would share more recipes on how I use chickpea flour.
-I recently did a breakfast (or brunch) lasagna for consumerhealthdigest.com.
-I was asked to join the expert panel and share my knowledge.
-I was all too happy to.
+I promised to share more recipes on how to use chickpea flour.
+I recently did a breakfast (or brunch) lasagna for consumerhealthdigest.com as part of the expert panel and share my knowledge and was all too happy to.

-I will share a dinner version of this soon.
+There will be a dinner version of this soon.
 If you follow me on instagram, then you saw (a rather dark) picture of my dinner lasagna that I already made.
 The recipe for that is coming along with others.
 I hope you enjoy this recipe and tag me online whenever you make this so I can see your creations.
 Happy cooking guys!

 - 2 cups chickpea flour + a tbsp for the pan

 - 1 tsp baking powder

 - 1 tsp salt